Sydney TMS Treatment & Neurostimulation Centre

 Certificate courses in electroconvulsive therapy for psychiatrists and health professionals

-Course description: 2-Day ECT Refresher - Advanced Course
+Further information can be found here: 2-Day ECT Refresher - Advanced Course

 We are always seeking participants for our treatment trials.
 This is an opportunity for you to access treatments that are not yet widely available.